Where were you when the world stopped turnin’

 His response: “You’re not going to believe this.
 I was on my way to see a client when the song, “Where Were You When The World Stopped Turning” came on the radio.
 I knew I needed to see you, so I turned around and drove to school.”

-Goosebumps and shivers, that’s all I can say.
-God works in beautiful ways through the events and people in our lives, a Divine reminder that we are held by a Hand that unites us all.
+There really aren’t words to describe how touching that moment was.
+But this I know and deeply felt–that God works in beautiful ways through the events and people in our lives, a divine reminder that we are held by a hand that unites us all.

 In 2012, eight students and I had the opportunity to travel to New York City for a DECA conference.
 Visiting the 9/11 Memorial to honor Jennifer Dorsey-Howley, a graduate from our high school that died in the WTC, was a must-see on our itinerary.
 Jennifer was able to get all of her co-workers out of Tower One, but she and her unborn child perished.

 Our school’s Performing Arts Center bears her name and we honor her memory each September 11th.
 My students and I shared a time of silence when we found her name at the reflecting pools, located exactly where the Twin Towers once stood.
 As we shared our memories of that day, I told them about the special connection with Grant and his unexpected visit after hearing the song on the radio.
 Now, at the 9/11 Memorial, I was having another miraculous moment with students, yet another experience that reminds me how essential my students are to my life and my spirit.

 The experiences I have shared with students are the golden thread woven into the tapestry of my life.
 The responsibilities of teaching and adulting are tremendous, but the gifts are priceless, my heart is full, and as the song says,

 I know Jesus and I talk to God

 And I remember this from when I was young